effectivecore/core/docs/development.md

    - input[type=text,name=shared_name[],value=fake_value]
    - input[type=text,name=shared_name[],value=2]

-2. If you used more than 1 element with attribute MULTIPLE and shared NAME (name="shared_name[]"), after submit you will get merged arrays of values.
+2. If you used greater than 1 element with attribute MULTIPLE and shared NAME (name="shared_name[]"), after submit you will get merged arrays of values.